 That emotional readiness has a shelf life.

-A prospect who inquires about Botox at 8:30 PM and hears back at 10 AM the next day has had thirteen and a half hours for the emotion to cool, for practical concerns to reassert themselves ("is this the right time? should I be spending this money?"), and for competitors to capture her attention.
+A prospect who inquires about Botox at 8:30 PM and hears back at 10 AM the next morning has had thirteen hours for the emotion to cool, for practical concerns to reassert themselves, for a competitor's Instagram ad to catch her eye.

-A prospect who texts or submits a form at 9 PM and receives an immediate response, even a simple text confirmation that says "Thanks for reaching out, we'll have someone call you first thing tomorrow at 9 AM," is far more likely to keep the appointment.
+A prospect who gets an immediate text confirmation , not a sales pitch, just a simple "Thanks for reaching out, we'll have someone call you tomorrow at 9 AM" , is far more likely to keep that appointment.

-The response does not have to close the sale.
+The response doesn't have to close the sale.
 It has to hold the relationship at the moment of peak intent.

 The Numbers Behind the Leak

-A med spa in a mid-sized market sees 60 inbound inquiries per month: phone calls, form submissions, direct messages across Instagram and the website.
-This is a conservative estimate for an established practice with any marketing spend at all.
+A med spa in a mid-sized market sees 60 inbound inquiries per month , phone calls, form submissions, direct messages.
+Conservative estimate for a practice with any marketing activity.

-Of those 60, approximately 40% occur outside business hours.
-That is 24 inquiries with no live response.
+Of those 60, approximately 40 percent occur outside business hours.
+That's 24 inquiries with no live response.

-Of those 24, an optimistic 30% will still be reachable the next business day and will convert at a roughly 20% rate.
-That is about 1.4 consultations recovered.
+Of those 24, an optimistic 30 percent will still be reachable the next business day and will convert at roughly 20 percent.
+That's about 1.4 consultations recovered.

-Annualized: $244,800 in revenue not from poor marketing, not from poor treatment outcomes, not from a bad location.
+Annualized: $244,800 per year.
+Not from bad marketing.
+Not from poor treatment outcomes.
 From a phone nobody answered after 5 PM.

 This is before accounting for the follow-up gap, the dormant database, and the front desk collision problem.